-- A five to six inch piece of white felt.
-For this project you need sewing quality rather than the thinner craft quality felt.
+- A five to six-inch piece of white felt.
+For this project, you need sewing quality rather than the thinner craft quality felt.
 Many fabric or quilting suppliers carry this.
-You can also substitute white mini bear fabric from the online bear craft suppliers, or use a scap of lightweight imitation suede.
+You can also substitute white mini bear fabric from the online bear craft suppliers, or use a scrap of lightweight imitation suede.

-- Small amount of quilt stuffing, cotton batting, or wool roving for stuffing.
+- A small amount of quilt stuffing, cotton batting, or wool roving for stuffing.

 - Sharp fabric scissors

 - Haemostats or fine blunt-ended tweezers to turn the bear parts right side out.